open-coffee/example-projects/example-development/README.md

 ## Logging

-If you want to have a consistent logging through you applications with direct support to your graylog all you have to add is the [logging starter](https://github.com/coffeenet/coffeenet-starter/tree/master/coffeenet-starter-logging) dependency
+If you want to have a consistent logging through your applications with console, file and graylog based logging all you have to do is add the [logging starter](https://github.com/coffeenet/coffeenet-starter/tree/master/coffeenet-starter-logging) dependency

 ```xml